Introduction to Health and Fitness

 Your shoulders have significant movement capability.

-Flexion by moving your arms upwards over your head.
+- Flexion by moving your arms upwards over your head.

-Extension by moving your arms downwards.
+- Extension by moving your arms downwards.

-Horizontal movements are also possible.
+- Horizontal movements are also possible.

-Abduction – movement of your shoulders away from the center of your body.
+- Abduction – movement of your shoulders away from the center of your body.

-Adduction – movement towards the center of your body.
+- Adduction – movement towards the center of your body.

-Rotation – rotating your shoulders, towards or away from your body.
+- Rotation – rotating your shoulders, towards or away from your body.

-And this is just for your shoulder.
+And this is just for your shoulder joint!

-Flexion
+- Flexion

-Extension
+- Extension

-Abduction
+- Abduction

-Adduction
+- Adduction

-Rotation
+- Rotation

-Your elbows, knees and ankles also can perform flexion and extension, but not adduction, abduction or rotation.
+Your elbows, knees, and ankles also can perform flexion and extension, but not adduction, abduction, or rotation.

-Therefore, you are not designed to sit all day.
+Therefore, you are NOT designed to sit all day.

 You are built to move, so get moving!